deepscenario/OrthoLoC/README.md

 #### Important Notes:

 - You can either download the dataset manually or let our scripts do it for you.
-- Use can directly use urls when using our scripts or relative paths to the dataset.
+- You can directly use urls when using our scripts or relative paths to the dataset.
     - Example of a relative path: `"demo/samples/highway_forest.npz"` will automatically download https://cvg.cit.tum.de/webshare/g/papers/Dhaouadi/OrthoLoC/demo/samples/highway_forest.npz
     - Example of an URL: `"https://cvg.cit.tum.de/webshare/g/papers/Dhaouadi/OrthoLoC/full/test_inPlace/"` as dataset_dir of
       the dataset
       will automatically download the full folder.
 - The dataset will be downloaded to the default cache directory in your system.
 E.g. on ubuntu, it will be downloaded to